Context, Judgement, Deduction: Judgement calculi

 \item[(J)] Judgements (about contexts, types, terms): a judgement is a very simple sentence made up of symbols from the syntax, and whose intention is to somehow bound together pieces of atomic data.
 The most simple type theories of the sort we refer to present three possible (kinds of) judgements,

 which are informally interpreted as \textit{$\Gamma$ is a context}, \textit{$A$ is a type in context $\Gamma$}, \textit{$a$ is a term of type $A$ in context $\Gamma$}. \item[(R)] Rules (to declare new types, terms, and interact with the syntax): Finally, we should be able to interact with and declare a type.
 For those that are acquainted with a programming language, this need is completely evident.
 Indeed we might want to introduce a type which is constructed from other types.
 Depending on the complexity of the theory, beyond a bunch of basic rules (like type and term dependency (\Cref{cetd})), we find type constructors.
 Type constructors are packages of rules, labelled by their feature, that allow to construct new types from old ones.
-Below we list the inescapable labels, for a constructor whose name is - say - $\Phi$, \begin{itemize} \item[$\Phi$\textsc{F}] Some {\it formation rule(s)}, presenting the type.
+Below we list the inescapable labels, for a constructor whose name is - say - $\Phi$. \begin{itemize} \item[$\Phi$\textsc{F}] Some {\it formation rule(s)}, presenting the type.
 They specify under which circumstances we can assume it to exist (or, from the point of view of programming languages, we can form it).
-By circumstances, we usually refer to syntactic data. \item[$\Phi$\textsc{I}] Some {\it introduction rule(s)}, producing a generic term.
-Given a set of syntactic data, they tell how to cook up a term of the new type. \item[$\Phi$\textsc{E}] Some {\it elimination rule(s)}, specifying the interaction between a term of the new type and the terms of the types that contributed to the formation of the new type. \end{itemize} These three packages of data reflect the necessities of a type theory: indeed, type theory emerged as a foundational framework, but from a cultural point of view its history is intertwined with that of programming languages.
+By circumstances, we usually refer to syntactic data. \item[$\Phi$\textsc{I}] Some {\it introduction rule(s)}, producing the canonic terms of a such type.
+Given a set of syntactic data, they tell how to cook up a term of the new type. \item[$\Phi$\textsc{E}] Some {\it elimination rule(s)}, specifying the interaction between a term of the new type and the terms of the types that contributed to the formation of the new type. \end{itemize} Additionally, based on the computational semantics associated to the theory one wishes to consider, one needs to describe how introduction and elimination interact with one another, meaning to provide suitable {\it conversion rules}.

+These three packages of data reflect the necessities of a type theory: indeed, type theory emerged as a foundational framework, but from a cultural point of view its history is intertwined with that of programming languages.
 This deep interaction has shaped several aspects of type theory, we will see this especially in the declarative and interactive nature of the Rules box.
 Let us stress on the fact that, besides these informal distinctions, there is no formal definition of a type constructor, nor of a rule. \end{itemize}

 While the three boxes of Syntax, Judgements, and Rules are definitely there in any type theory, the list of rules, judgments, and the sort of symbols that inhabit them is subject to major choices.
 Even those that we have listed can be seen as somewhat arbitrary.
 Still, we believe that in any reasonable type theory the data above will be included.
 In most of the concrete instances, type theories are even richer than what we have listed above: